lillyengeler/redis-proxy-project/README.md

 ## System Tests
 The system tests run at container startup.
 They are held in a separate container called "testing".
 The first test verifies that the Redis instance is valid by setting a value and getting it with the Redis get() and set() methods.
 The next tests verify that the cache and connection between the Proxy and Redis server are working by populating the Redis db and subsequently searching for keys in the cache.

-Although I wrote several tests, there are many more tests I would have implemented if I had more time such as testing concurrency, a single backing Redis instance, and other small unit tests.
+Although I wrote several tests, there are more tests I would have implemented if I had more time including testing concurrency, verifying the single backing Redis instance, and other small unit tests.

 ## Configuration Values

-The following config values are defined in an .env file and in the docker-compose. file:
+The following config values are defined in an .env file and in the docker-compose file:
 - REDIS_ADDRESS: (default = localhost)
 - REDIS_PORT: (default = 6379)
 - PROXY_PORT: (default = 5000)